tpoisot/CP-SDM/manuscript.typ

   placement: auto
 ) <undetrange>

-== Analysis of the predicted species range

-Before discussing the spatial output of running the conformal model, it is worth considering why the thresholding step applied in *TK* is not really providing us with a set of certain presences and absences.
-When optimizing the threshold $tau$ above which a prediction $p_+$ from the non-conformal model is determined to be a presence, we establish a sort of certain presences and certain absences; indeed, the space covered by positive predictions is usually interpreted as the (potential) distribution of the species.
-But this prediction conveys a false sense of certainty, that has to do with the very nature of the threshold we optimize.
-By definition, the threshold is the value that finds the best balance between the false/true positive/negative cases on the validation data; this is in fact why the optimal threshold is the point closest to the corners of the ROC and PR curves indicating a perfect classifier #cite(<Balayla2020>).
-When a prediction $p_+$ gets closer to the threshold, a small perturbation to the environmental conditions locally could bring it on the other side of the threshold, and therefore flip the predicted class using the non-conformal classifier.
-Around the threshold is where we expect uncertainty to be the greatest.

-To bring these considerations into a spatial context: we expect the areas where the score for the present class are closer to the threshold (the limits of the predicted range of the species) to be the most uncertain.
-Importantly, this is true _both_ for areas that are inside the range (for which $p_+$ is just above the threshold) and for areas that are outside of it (for which $p_+$ is just below the threshold).
-CP is perfectly suited to solving this issue, by identifying the areas where one class is predicted, but the other class is also credible.
-In this section, we will project the areas with uncertain predictions, and compare the uncertainty quantified by the conformal model to the uncertainty derived from the ensemble model.

-> this is evidenced by the value of inefficiency getting closer to 2 (the maximum value, as the outcomes of the classification are either positive or negative).
-For values larger than $alpha approx 0.12$, there is a situation in which the inefficiency of the conformal prediction (which is to say, the average number of outcomes in the credible set) is less than one; this corresponds to a situation where some instances are impossible to assign to either outcome.

-== Identification of areas with uncertainty

 As far as ecologists are concerned, the areas in which the credible set only has a score for the absence of the species are the easiest to make sense of: they correspond to regions where the model is certain (under the specified risk level) that the species is absent.
 All other areas (assuming that there are no predictions for which the credible set is empty) are *potentially* part of the range of the species: some certainly, some uncertainly.
 In *TK*, we present the result of the conformal prediction under $alpha = 0.05$, by showing the class attributed to the present class ($\hat p_+$), as well the type of prediction: sure presence, unsure presence, unsure absence, and sure absence.
 This information can be conveyed in a number of ways.
 For example, what is the threshold $alpha$ for which a pixel is included into the range of a species, either certainly or uncertainly?
 This question is not explored here, but shows the possible versatility of CP.

 *LEG* Prediction made by the conformal classifier at a risk level $alpha = 0.05$.
 The left panel indicates score associated with the presence at this location.
 The left panels shows areas in gray where the negative class is associated in the credible set (the "uncertain" part of the range), and areas in black where the negative class is not part of the credible set (the "certain" part of the range).
 Changing the value of $alpha$ would change the boundaries of the certain/uncertain range.

+> this is evidenced by the value of inefficiency getting closer to 2 (the maximum value, as the outcomes of the classification are either positive or negative).
+For values larger than $alpha approx 0.12$, there is a situation in which the inefficiency of the conformal prediction (which is to say, the average number of outcomes in the credible set) is less than one; this corresponds to a situation where some instances are impossible to assign to either outcome.

 == Uncertain areas are different from bootstrap estimates of variability